njroussel/SimulatedAnnealing/README.md

 ## Documentation ##

 Code is directly commented, there is no additional documentation.
-The report and its figure are in the `report` folder.
+The report and its figures are in the `report` folder.

 ## Setup